jdx/mise/SECURITY.md

 Over time we should be able to move more plugins into being fully maintained by rtx.
-I plan to add an `RTX_PARANOID=1` env var that, when set, will make changes to make rtx behave as securely as possible (e.g.: only using core plugins, only allowing plugins that use GPG verification of assets).
+I plan to add an `RTX_PARANOID=1` env var that, when set, will make changes to make rtx behave as securely as possible (e.g.: only using core/rtx-plugins plugins, only allowing plugins that use GPG verification of assets).

+## rtx-plugins GitHub org

+This is similar to https://github.com/asdf-community but with the advantage of being a bit more secure by keeping the contributor count minimal—currently only @jdx will be allowed to merge PRs.
+For this reason, plugins using this organization will not receive a confirmation warning dialog when installed with rtx as they've been vetted by a trusted source.

+If you're a plugin maintainer that would like to move your repo to this org please let me know.
+Plugins can either retain compatibility with asdf or use rtx specific functionality—that's up to you. asdf-compatible plugins should use "asdf-" as the prefix and "rtx-" prefixed-plugins denote rtx-only compatibility.

 ## Supported Versions